“A Timeless Ballad of the Wild West

 What makes (The Man Who Shot) Liberty Valance such an enduring classic?
 Perhaps it’s the song’s ability to transport listeners to a different time and place.
 Or maybe it’s the universal themes of good versus evil, heroism, and the power of myth.
 Whatever the reason, Pitney’s rendition has become an iconic part of the American songbook.

-See also Gene Pitney - Town Without Pity
+See also Gene Pitney - Twenty Four Hours from Tulsa

 If you’re a fan of classic country and Western music, or if you simply enjoy a well-crafted ballad, (The Man Who Shot) Liberty Valance is a must-listen.
 It’s a song that reminds us of the enduring appeal of the Western genre and the power of music to transport us to other worlds.